urdhwa/Urdhwa-Thesis/README.md

 - [x] Basis to measure if a Test Case is effective
 ## 13/12/17-20/12/17
 - [ ] Analysis of Test case based on Duration
+## 03/01/18-10/01/18
+- [ ] Clarification of Workflow and Tool Diagram
+- [ ] Disscussion on techniques to Optimise the CI platform
+- [ ] Factors to be optimised ie time and no of test cases
+- [ ] And how to evaluate the optimisation